 Studies have identified that species of ray appear to have the highest and most consistent levels of discard survival, although this varies depending on fishery conditions and on-board handling (survival of 50% across all gears and greater than 80% in many cases).
 Studies on flatfish show variable results between species, with survival rates between 40% and 80%.
 Zero survival was observed in some experiments and the survival of sole and dab were lower than plaice in some cases.
 Survival of plaice has also been shown to be length and seasonally dependent.

-As survival experiments are both time consuming and economically demanding, the NWWAC recommends that future scientific research should be encouraged to develop evidence-based models that can predict the survivability of a species, based on their physiological characteristics.
+As survival experiments are both time consuming and economically demanding, the NWWAC recommends that future scientific research should be encouraged to develop generic evidence-based models that can predict the survivability of a species, based on their physiological characteristics.

 However, the NWWAC recommends that in cases where exemptions from the landing obligation are considered on the grounds of high survival, the scientific community and relevant stock assessment groups should examine the potential implications of current assumptions on the survival of discarded organisms in ICES stock assessments.